dmitrybelyakov/ansible-localcloud-efs/README.md

 Requirements
 ------------

 This role will asume that you have your EC2 instrance set up, and placed in correct security group, as well as that you have your EFS filesystem created and you have its Filesystem ID at hand.
-Please reffer to [EFS Getting STarted Guide](https://aws.amazon.com/efs/getting-started/) if you don't have either of these.
+Please reffer to [EFS Getting Started Guide](https://aws.amazon.com/efs/getting-started/) if you don't have either of these.